valeriabpereira/scraper-project/SQLDB/README.md

 # Data Modelling

+The tables were created on database on sqlite_etl.ipynb notebook with an auxiliar generic functions notebook utils.ipynb.
+The database written is database_sqlite.db.
+Also, it contains a requirements.txt file that has all libraries needed for the ETL.

 Tables:

   1. amazon-data: Table that consolidated all CSV files from amazon-data and add a column "file_extraction_date" as the date of the file name